-- Evidence analysis with reference (source and data of collection) describing a review of assumptions. - Area classification based on the 20 percent rule. - Classification justification, including a critical review of updated assumptions and key evidence used to arrive at updates of phase conclusions. - Updated estimates of distribution of the households in different phases (percentage and number of people).
+- Evidence analysis with references (source and dates of data collection) describing a review of assumptions. - Area classification based on the 20 percent rule. - Classification justification, including a critical review of the updated assumptions and key evidence used to arrive at updates of phase conclusions. - · Updated estimates of distribution of the households in different phases (percentage and number of people).